adiilansarii/LostHive/README.md

-# LostHive
+# Grabit
 ### A Smart Campus Lost & Found System
 🔗 **Project Link:**
 https://lost-hive.vercel.app/

-LostHive is a web-based solution that helps students **quickly report, discover, and recover lost items** during college events and daily campus life.
+Grabit is a web-based solution that helps students **quickly report, discover, and recover lost items** during college events and daily campus life.
 The system emphasizes **speed, clarity, and accurate identification** to improve real-world recovery outcomes.

 ---

-## ✨ What LostHive Solves
+## ✨ What Grabit Solves

 - Eliminates manual lost-item notices and word-of-mouth searches
 - Centralizes lost and found reports in one searchable platform